 • Table data cannot be exported to Google Sheets, Google Drive, or a local file.
 Cloud Storage is the only supported export location.

-• There is no assurance about the produced file size when utilising the EXPORT DATA statement.
+• There is no assurance about the produced file size when utilizing the EXPORT DATA statement.

 • An export task may create a variable number of files.

-• INT64 (integer) data types are encoded as JSON strings when exported in JSON format in order to maintain 64-bit accuracy when the data is read by other systems.
+• INT64 (integer) data types are encoded as JSON strings when exported in JSON format in order to maintain 64-bit accuracy when other systems read the data.

 • A single export task cannot export data from more than one table.